maxblee/clipivot/README.md

 This can be a sign that your file has some null or empty values in it, or that it is not as well-formatted as you might have hoped.

-It can also be a sign that `csvpivot` is trying to parse your data in a different format than you expected (for instance, that it is trying to parse a bunch of strings as dates for the range function, when you want it to parse everything as a number.)
+It can also be a sign that `clipivot` is trying to parse your data in a different format than you expected (for instance, that it is trying to parse a bunch of strings as dates for the range function, when you want it to parse everything as a number.)

-These errors will all provide you with the string value of the record `csvpivot` couldn't parse, the index of the record (where the first non-header record has an index of 0), and the type of data that it tried to parse your data into -- all of which should make it easier for you to debug.
+These errors will all provide you with the string value of the record `clipivot` couldn't parse, the index of the record (where the first non-header record has an index of 0), and the type of data that it tried to parse your data into -- all of which should make it easier for you to debug.

 (As a side note, I recommend pairing this utility with `xsv slice -i`, which prints out a row from a CSV file at a given line.)

 ## Contributors
-So far, no one has directly contributed code to `csvpivot`.
+So far, no one has directly contributed code to `clipivot`.
 (Note: Once you've used the tool, [you should change that](#developer-guide).)

 But a number of people have contributed in other ways.